tarantuli/enchanters-manual/terminology.md

 1. Each village card may define actions available to each player, active effects, and victory point conditions at the end of the game.

-## Basic fist cards
+## Basic “fist” cards

-1. Basic fist cards are item cards with no effects that can be used as initial item cards during setup.
+1. Basic “fist” cards are item cards with no effects that can be used as initial item cards during setup.

-## Basic of enchanting cards
+## Basic “of enchanting” cards

-1. Basic of enchanting cards are enchantment cards with no effects that can be used as initial enchantment cards during setup.
+1. Basic of enchanting” cards are enchantment cards with no effects that can be used as initial enchantment cards during setup.

 ## Banner cards